David Schwimmer: 1994–2004: Breakthrough

 His next film roles, in 1998, were Kissing a Fool, Six Days, Seven Nights, and Apt Pupil.
-In Kissing a Fool, a romantic comedy, Schwimmer played Max, a dapper, smart-mouthed ladies' man.
+In Kissing a Fool, a romantic comedy, Schwimmer played Max, a smart-mouthed, but dapper and charming man.
 Mick LaSalle of the San Francisco Chronicle wrote, "Fans of the sitcom Friends may be surprised by David Schwimmer in Kissing a Fool. [...]
 Take it from someone who has never seen Friends and comes at Schwimmer with no preconceptions: He does just fine.
 As a TV sports reporter in Kissing a Fool, he oozes the command and self-satisfaction of a young, successful man."
 The film was critically and financially unsuccessful.
 In Six Days, Seven Nights, he played the boyfriend of Anne Heche's character.
 In Apt Pupil, adapted from a novella of the same name by Stephen King, he had a supporting role as a school guidance counselor.
 "I was scared of the part", Schwimmer said, "but I wanted to be part of the movie".
 At the time, he noted it was a "little frustrating" that people would typecast him due to his role on Friends.
 He subsequently appeared opposite Woody Allen and Sharon Stone in Alfonso Arau's straight-to-cable comedy Picking Up the Pieces (2000).

 In 2001, Schwimmer played Captain Herbert M. Sobel in Steven Spielberg and Tom Hanks' HBO World War II miniseries Band of Brothers.
 The television miniseries is based on the book of the same title written by historian and biographer Stephen Ambrose.
 Although Band of Brothers was met with largely positive reception, Schwimmer's performance was criticized; the BBC News concluded, "Part of the problem ... may have been the ridiculous fact that Friends favourite David Schwimmer plays the hard and cruel Captain Herbert Sobel.
 The only thing believable about Schwimmer's acting is when he cowers in the face of true battle.
 His puppy dog eyes make him appear even more pitiful."
 Later that year he portrayed Yitzhak Zuckerman in the war drama Uprising, based on the true events of the Warsaw Ghetto Uprising in 1943.

 In March 2004, Schwimmer appeared as himself on HBO's comedy series Curb Your Enthusiasm.
 During the lengthy run of Friends, Schwimmer directed ten of the show's episodes.
 The show's tenth and final season ended on May 6, 2004.